Xihao12/Paper/README.md

 # Paper
-This Repository is about Paper
+This Repository is about Paper and some ideas about research plan